 Prerequisites: Completion of MAT*H094/095 with a "C" or better or an appropriate score on a college placement exam, and eligibility for ENG*H101.
 Lecture-laboratory.
 This is an introduction to ecology with special emphasis on identification of Connecticut plants and animals in the outdoors.
 A wide range of topics will be presented including map reading, edible wild foods, and collecting.
 Three hours of lecture and three hours of laboratory weekly. (spring)

+BIO*H175 Marine Science 3 credits

+Prerequisites: Completion of MAT*H094 or MAT*H095 with a C or better or an appropriate score on a college placement exam; eligibility for ENG 101

+This course is an introduction to the major groups of plant and animals in various marine environments, as well as their interactions with each other and the nonliving components of the ocean.
+The impact of human activity in the ocean, and the potential uses and misuses of the ocean will be discussed.

 BIO*H180 Principles of Environmental Science 3 credits Prerequisites: Completion of MAT*H094/095 with a "C" or better or an appropriate score on a college placement exam, and eligibility for ENG*H101.
 Note: Students may not receive credit for both BIO*H180 and BIO*H181.
 This is a survey course of environmental studies.
 Topics discussed include basic ecology; human populations; water, soil, forests and pollution; renewable and non-renewable energy; legislation; citizens action.
 Dynamic Environmental systems are explored via computer simulations. (fall/spring)

 BIO*H181 Environmental Science & Lab 4 credits